friday27/backend-dev/leetcode_note.md

 414\.
 Third Maximum Number
 415\.
 Add Strings
 419\.
 Battleships in a Board (To be improved)
+421\.
+Maximum XOR of Two Numbers in an Array (To be improved)
+423\.
+Reconstruct Original Digits from English
 429\.
 N-ary Tree Level Order Traversal
 430\.
 Flatten a Multilevel Doubly Linked List
 434\.
 Number of Segments in a String
 437\.
 Path Sum III
 438\.
 Find All Anagrams in a String (sliding window)
 441\.
 Arranging Coins
+442\.
+Find All Duplicates in an Array (To be improved)
 448\.
 Find All Numbers Disappeared in an Array
 451\.
 Sort Characters By Frequency